 The U.S. Federal Communications Commission (FCC) is preparing for its first-ever auction of radio spectrum for satellite services, and bidders in industry appear eager to ante up hundreds of millions of dollars.
 The ``spectrum'' auction, set for Jan.
 24 in Washington, actually involves the selloff of two of the eight orbital slots given to the U.S. by international agreement to access the 12.2-12.7 Ghz. range reserved for direct broadcast satellite (DBS) services.
 A FIERCE ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FCC READIES FOR FIRST SPACE SPECTRUM AUCTION".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FCC READIES FOR FIRST SPACE SPECTRUM AUCTION".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.